 In 2013, the Reserve Bank of India (RBI) warned against the risks associated with using cryptocurrencies.
-In 2017, the RBI banned banks and regulated entities from providing services to individuals or businesses dealing in cryptocurrencies.
-In March 2020, the Supreme Court of India overturned the RBI's ban on cryptocurrencies, making it legal to buy and sell them in India.
+In 2017, the RBI banned banks and regulated entities from providing services to individuals or businesses, dealing in cryptocurrencies.
+In March 2020, the Supreme Court of India overturned the RBI's ban on cryptocurrencies, making it legal to buy and sell these in India.
 The Indian government has since considered a regulatory framework for cryptocurrencies, but cryptocurrencies have not been recognised as currencies by RBI and no specific laws related to cryptocurrencies have been introduced.
-In 2022, the Ministry of Finance proposed the creation of a state-backed digital rupee and a framework for regulating private cryptocurrencies.
-India's unregulated cryptocurrency market presents significant risks for proliferation financing.
+In 2022, the Ministry of Finance proposed the creation of a state-backed digital rupee and a framework for regulating private cryptocurrencies.24 India's unregulated cryptocurrency market presents significant risks for terrorist financing.

-Cryptocurrencies can be used for money laundering and financing illegal arms trade, which can ultimately lead to the proliferation of weapons of mass destruction.
+Cryptocurrencies can be used for money-laundering and financing illegal arms trade, which can ultimately lead to the proliferation of weapons of mass destruction.
 Cryptocurrency has no clear legal status, nor has any legislation been carried out.
-There have been reported thefts of cryptocurrencies from Indian exchanges by DPRK hackers (\$18 million Kennedy School report) The lack of a regulatory regime in India poses a grave threat to global non-proliferation efforts and provides an alternative revenue stream for UNSC-designated states.
-Countries are required to inform regulated entities and regulators of any amendments in the UNSC designated lists without delay.
+There have been reported thefts of cryptocurrencies from Indian exchanges by DPRK hackers (\$18 million as per Kennedy School report) The lack of a regulatory regime in India poses a grave threat to global non-proliferation efforts and provides an alternative revenue stream for UNSC-designated states.

-&lt;sup>24 Thakur, D.S., Varma, R.A. and Hake, D.M., 2022.
+24 Thakur, D.S., Varma, R.A. and Hake, D.M., 2022.
 Regulation of Cryptocurrency in India: Issues and Challenges.
 Journal of Positive School Psychology, pp.8921-8929.

-Enforcement Directorate (ED) of Financial Action Task Force (FATF)
+ENFORCEMENT DIRECTORATE (ED) OF FINANCIAL ACTION TASK FORCE (FATF)

-Enforcement Directorate of India is mandated to investigate Money laundering.
-They have only 5 branches in over 4000 cities and towns in India which is a big question mark on Indians' assessment system of ML and CFT.
-The Enforcement Directorate has already mentioned that due to a lack of resources, it is impossible to investigate ML and CFT.
-Keeping 49 offices in the whole of India is humanly not possible to investigate CFT.
-UK Department of Home Affairs reported over 200 illegal immigrants which were led by a human trafficking gang were undiscoverable by the Enforcement Directorate.
-FATF reported INR 6 crore fraud which is also not investigated by ED.
-ED has only managed 15 conventions in the past 14 years which is not acceptable to give a trustable label to the Enforcement Directorate.
-Although the Enforcement Directorate has provided blanket powers under the PMLA Act 2002, but conviction rate is very low.
-FATF should contemplate the rising incidents of money laundering (ML), counter-financing of terrorism (CFT), human trafficking, and banking fraud in India, which might warrant a re-evaluation of India's status within the grey list.
+Enforcement Directorate of India is mandated to investigate Money-laundering.
+They have only 5 branches in over 4000 cities and towns in India, which is a big question mark on Indians' assessment system of ML and CFT.
+The Enforcement Directorate has already mentioned that due to lack of resources, it is impossible to investigate ML and CTF.
+Keeping 49 offices in the whole of India is humanly not possible to investigate CTF.
+The UK Department of Home Affairs reported over 200 illegal immigrants, led by a human trafficking gang, the Indian Enforcement Directorate were unable to discover.
+The FATF reported INR 6 crore fraud, which is also not investigated by ED.
+The ED has only managed 15 conventions in the past 14 years, which is not acceptable to give a trustable label to the Enforcement Directorate.
+Although the ED has been provided the blanket powers under the PMLA Act 2002, but conviction rate is very low.
+The FATF should contemplate the rising incidents of ML, CFT, human trafficking, and banking fraud in India, which might warrant a re-evaluation of India's status within the grey list.